 I prefer to buy mine at my local Farmer's Market and usually go for the small-medium size.
 They are such a perfect size that I don't bother peeling or cutting them.

 If you have grocery store large carrots, I do recommend peeling them and cutting them in half or even fourths lengthwise.
 When using cut carrots, keep an eye on the cooking process as you may have to pull them out earlier so they don't overcook.

 Roasted Carrots with Garlic (Paleo, Whole30, GAPS)

 - Preheat oven to 375 degrees Fahrenheit.
 Scrub carrots clean and dry with paper towel.

 - Combine oil, basil, garlic and salt.
-Gently toss with carrots to combine (directly on the cooking sheet).
+Pour over dried carrots and gently stir to combine (directly on the cooking sheet).

 - Spread the carrots out in a single layer.

 - Bake for 35 minutes.
 Turn oven to off and set on low broil for 4-5 minutes.
 Watch those carrots closely as they can burn quickly.
 (I like to keep the oven light on to see the progress.)